 Nursing Admission Requirements

-- High school graduate or GED completion (submit official high school and all college transcripts except Oakton).
+- Official high school and all college transcripts (except Oakton).

-- BIO 231 Human Anatomy and Physiology I or equivalent with grade of "C" or higher (completed within the last 5 years)
+- BIO 231, Human Anatomy and Physiology I, or equivalent college course with lab, within the last five years with a minimum grade of C.

-- English 101 placement based on Oakton’s Writing Skills Assessment Test (WSAT), or completion of English 101 course.
+- EGL 101 placement based on Oakton’s Writing Skills Assessment Test (WSAT), or completion of EGL 101 course or equivalent.

 - HESI Admission Exam taken within the last two years;